-You only need one night (or a full day depending on what you want to do) to explore i City Shah Alam, Malaysia in 2021!
+You only need one night (or a full day depending on what you want to do) to explore i City Shah Alam, Malaysia!
 Helps that it’s really close to Kuala Lumpur too.
 It’s just less than an hour’s drive away.

 The main attraction (for Malaysians) of this mini city of lights is obviously SnoWalk!
 But they also have a water park and even a wax museum with your favorite celebs!

 Here’s what you can expect when on your first visit!